-Currently, we charge an asset-based fee to the Plan for advisory services, which is typically up to 0.50% annually, but effective in the first quarter of 2024 this advisory fee shall be restructured to an annual rate of 0.12%-0.15%.
+We charge an asset-based fee to the Plan for advisory services, which historically was typically up to 0.50% annually, but effective in the first quarter of 2024 (to be deducted in the second quarter of 2024) this advisory fee was restructured to an annual rate of 0.12% to 0.15%.
 Advisory fees are charged monthly based upon the previous period's asset balance.
 The applicable pro rata portion of this fee is deducted from the balance of your account, which is typical, though a Plan sponsor is permitted to assume these fees if it chooses.
-Currently, the advisory fee includes a custodial fee, which covers holding your assets and certain trading costs, but effective in the first quarter of 2024, unless the Plan sponsor has agreed to assume these fees, such fees will instead be allocated pro rata to the Participants as part of the Recordkeeper's asset-based fee.
+Prior to the aforementioned change, the advisory fee included a custodial fee, which covers holding your assets and certain trading costs, but effective in the first quarter of 2024 (to be deducted in the second quarter of 2024), unless the Plan sponsor has agreed to assume these fees, such fees will instead be allocated pro rata to the Participants as part of the Recordkeeper's asset-based fee.

 In addition, the Adviser has, and anticipates that it will in the future, negotiate different fee rates with certain Plans.
-Plan sponsors should review their order forms for details concerning the fees applicable to their Plans, and Participants may view the asset based fees reflected in the balance of their accounts by logging onto the platform.
+Plan sponsors should review their order forms for details concerning the fees applicable to their Plans, and Participants may view the asset based fees reflected in the balance of their accounts by accessing their statements upon logging onto the platform.